Derpumu/Pacifist/README.md

 Mods that rely on military items or biters being present, be it vanilla items or their own, may break while loading, while creating a new game, or even later in the game, unless I put in the work to make them compatible.

 I do my best to ensure the game does not crash when combining Pacifist with other mods, but each test means I have to at least install the mod, restart Factorio, and start a new game.
 All that does not mean that mods that don't crash won't behave strangely or be playable at all.
-Mods that need more thorough investigation and more complex adaptations are those that change science packs and all of the larger overhaul mods.
+Mods that need more thorough investigation and more complex adaptations are those that change science packs and all the larger overhaul mods.

 Apart from that, purely military mods that fail to load are marked incompatible and I won't fix those issues unless they are part of popular mod packs.